chelseagars/projects/README.md

 # projects
-A brief overview of my personal interest projects.
+a brief overview of my personal interest projects.